 Website © Hawks & Hawks

 The Colour House (where Liberty mixed his dyes) became a miniature theatre in 1995.
-It’s seen over 3000 drama performances, 300 blues and world music evenings, and in this series over 180 concerts with over 250 artists and over 700 works!
-It is also a children's theatre every weekend.
+It’s seen over 3,000 drama performances, 400 blues and world music evenings, and in this series nearly 250 concerts in which over 300 artists have performed nearly 1,000 different works.
+It’s a popular children's theatre with shows every Saturday and Sunday.

 In the concert interval, a free drink is provided in the Wheelhouse immediately opposite the theatre.
-This houses South London's only fully working waterwheel.
-It once turned the spools Liberty's used for rinsing the gum off their silks after printing, and now powers London’s only water-driven potter's wheel.
+This houses South London's only fully working waterwheel, which once turned the spools Liberty's used for rinsing the gum off their silks after printing.

 For over 400 years before 1538 Merton Priory stood next door, one of the major Augustinian houses in the land - the church was as long as Westminster Abbey!
 The foundations of its Chapter House are preserved under the road, and the Colour House is believed to have been a Priory building.